rticommunity/rticonnextdds-connector/README.md

 [RTI Prototyper Getting Started Guide](https://community.rti.com/static/documentation/connext-dds/5.3.1/doc/manuals/connext_dds/prototyper/RTI_ConnextDDS_CoreLibraries_Prototyper_GettingStarted.pdf)

 ### Getting started with Node.js
 Be sure you have all the tools to work with Node.js.
-You need node and npm, node-gyp and python and a c and c++ compiler for some of the  dependencies (like libffi).
+You need node and npm, node-gyp and python, and a C and C++ compiler for some of the dependencies (like libffi).
 The npm tool downloads the dependencies from the internet, so an internet connection is required.

 To install you can invoke: